xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 5.2 Delete the GPS_Watch package within the GPS_Watch project.
 5.3 Create a new deployment called GPS_Watch within a new package called GPS_Watch.
 5.4 Import terminators from component.
 5.4.1 Note: a couple bugs were found at this point.
-5.5 In a second workspace, open the Example Application - GPS Watch (MASL) under Quick Start.
+5.5 Copy the messages in Example Application - GPS Watch (MASL) under Quick Start to the respective messages in the new deployment.
+5.6 Export to MASL and run configurations.

 ### 6. Implementation Comments